Leesa and Loom & Leaf are two of the hottest brands of mattresses sold online today.

 Loom and Leaf

-If a return is necessary, the company offers free pick up and provides you with a full refund.
+If a return is necessary, the company offers free pick up and provides you with a full refund, less the $99 shipping fee.
 Like Leesa, returned mattresses are given to charity.

 Shipping and Delivery